Mach 37: History

 MACH37 has had 78 different startup companies as participants since its founding.
 The program was started in early 2013 as a division of the Virginia Center for Innovative Technology (CIT) with support from Virginia's government as part of an initiative to provide new technology for the intelligence agencies of the United States as well as creating new jobs and establishing Virginia as a cyber security capital.
 MACH37 was previously managed by a group known as the MACH37 Partners, which consisted of founders Rick Gordon, Dan Woolley, Robert Stratton, Tom Weithman, David Ihrie, and Pete Jobse, all of whom had previously worked in the software industry.
 Later, Pete Jobse, President of CIT, was succeeded by Ed Albrigo.
-In 2017, the Center for Innovative Technology (CIT) partnered with VentureScope to revamp MACH37’s operations and curriculum.
-VentureScope subsequently acquired a majority ownership stake in 2018 and full ownership in 2020, transitioning MACH37 from a publicly funded initiative to a standalone, self-sustaining accelerator operated by VentureScope.

 Initially, MACH37 was sustained entirely through public funding by the Virginia state.
 In 2015, the aerospace\defense company General Dynamics agreed to partially fund MACH37's operating budget.
 This new funding from General Dynamics came at no reduction to the state budget for MACH37.
 This was considered the first major step of transferring control of MACH37 to the private sector.

 MACH37 has operated differently than other accelerators because it looks to accept founders with extensive technical backgrounds but limited entrepreneurial experience and that have never run a company before.
 This has allowed participants to focus exclusively on product design and development while MACH37 aims to provide connections to financial backing that typically require additional resources and expertise from the startups.
 So far, 70% of MACH37 participants in 2015 and 63% in 2016 received additional funding from private investors after completing the program.

 As of 2016, MACH37 has partnerships with Microsoft BizSpark, Rackspace, Virtru, and Square 1 Bank and is sponsored by Amazon Web Services, General Dynamics, and SAP SE.
 MACH37 also has the not-for-profit organization MITRE as a part of its network.

 In July 2017, it was announced that Rick Gordon, Dan Woolley and Bob Stratton were no longer at MACH37.
 Tom Weithman became the President of the company, Jason Chen became the managing director of operations, and Mary Beth Borgwing became the managing director of cyber.